WGLab/PhenoSV/README.md

-# PhenoSV
-PhenoSV: Interpretable phenotype-aware model for the prioritization of genes affected by structural variants.
+# PhenoSV: Interpretable phenotype-aware model for the prioritization of genes affected by structural variants.

 ## Background
 Structural variants (SVs) represent a major source of genetic variation and may be associated with phenotypic diversity and disease susceptibility.
 Recent advancements in long-read sequencing have revolutionized the field of SV detection, enabling the discovery of over 20,000 SVs per human genome.
 However, identifying and prioritizing disease-related SVs and assessing their functional impacts on individual genes remains challenging, especially for noncoding SVs.